Once I was an art director.

 I remember the one with crazy hats in Belgrave.

-My high school friends in Singapore, my college friend in Kuala Lumpur, they trusted me too.
+My primary school friend from Klang, high school friends in Singapore, college friend in Kuala Lumpur, they trusted me too.

 Not formally educated as a photographer, I realised, set me apart.